-Important Note: Prior to installing any build, you need to install a Kodi VPN.
+Important Note: Prior to installing any build, you need to install a VPN on Kodi.
 This kind of software will keep malware at bay, hide your online browsing, and fully unblock any Kodi build that you pick.
-Check out the best VPNs out there, or you can go straight for our top-rated suggestion, ExpressVPN.
+Check out the best VPNs for Kodi out there, or you can go straight for our top-rated suggestion, ExpressVPN.

 If you have a few of your favorite addons, you can install them with ease.
 However, it can be very tedious to install a dozen add-ons one by one.
 This is where different builds for Kodi come into play.